-For entry to our full-time first degree courses your application must be made through the University and College Admissions Service (UCAS).
+For entry to our full-time first degree courses your application should be made through the University and College Admissions Service (UCAS).
 For non-UCAS courses, e.g. part-time degree programmes and post-graduate courses, applications should be made directly to the College.

 What do I need in order to apply through UCAS?

 Visit the UCAS website on how to apply and for application deadlines www.ucas.com.
 Alternatively, you can contact UCAS at Rosehill, New Barn Lane, Cheltenham, Glos.
 GL52 3LZ, or by calling 0870 1122211.

 You may apply for a maximum of five courses - you should list your choices in the order in which they appear in the Handbook.
 There is no facility for you to express an order of preference and all your choices will be treated equally.

 If you wish to be considered for both a foundation degree and honours degree course in the same subject at Farnborough, this will only count as a single choice as we make a joint offer for both courses.